omobobolamide/Team-Bug-Hunters-AboutMe/README.md

 # Team-Bug-Hunters-AboutMe
-This is my first repository configuration to get notification on slack
+This is my first repository configuration to get notification on slack.